Arizona Cardinals quarterback Kyler Murray, left, scores a touchdown as Jets...

 Execution and energy go hand-in-hand.
 The Jets (3-7) have had difficulties in both areas.
 They’re a fragile team that allows their energy to wane when they’re not executing well enough.

 The Jets head into Sunday’s game against Indianapolis having lost six of seven.
-The one win, against the Texans, was fueled by a stirring second-half comeback where energy was not an issue because execution wasn’t.
+The one win, against the Texans, was fueled by a stirring second-half comeback in which energy was not an issue because execution wasn’t.

 Aaron Rodgers threw three touchdown passes after halftime against Houston, two of them coming on one-handed grabs by Garrett Wilson.
 The Jets were celebrating every play, playing with more passion and purpose and feeding off the energy of the MetLife Stadium crowd.

-That’s been the outlier over the last seven games because the Jets just haven’t made that many big plays or produced game-changing, momentum-shifting moments on either side of the football.
+That’s been the outlier in the last seven games because the Jets just haven’t made that many big plays or produced game-changing, momentum-shifting moments on either side of the football.

 Wilson shared Gardner’s sentiments that better execution leads to more energy.

-“If that's the consensus on us, then then we got to find a way to fix it.
-But just from where I stand and what I've seen this season, I'm not going to sit here and say that we got to find a way to have some energy to get some pseudo-confidence.
-Confidence comes from going out and playing good football and once we do that I think that’ll take care of itself.”
+“If that’s the consensus on us, then we got to find a way to fix it.
+But just from where I stand and what I’ve seen this season, I’m not going to sit here and say that we got to find a way to have some energy to get some pseudo-confidence.
+Confidence comes from going out and playing good football, and once we do that, I think that’ll take care of itself.”

 Passing-game coordinator Todd Downing said it’s “natural human instinct” to have “a lull” when things aren’t going your way.
 He said the offensive players have to avoid a collective sense of doom and gloom when adversity strikes.

 “We’re always fighting that,” Downing said.
 “We certainly have the talent.
-We just need to get out there and have the mindset that things will eventually go our way and not have that feeling of, ‘Here we go again’ or ‘Man, we’re snakebitten or cursed’ or something like that.
-We need to go out there with joy of a kid playing this game and believe that it’s going to turn around.”
+We just need to get out there and have the mindset that things will eventually go our way and not have that feeling of ‘here we go again’ or ‘man, we’re snakebitten or cursed’ or something like that.
+We need to go out there with the joy of a kid playing this game and believe that it’s going to turn around.”

 Another kicking change

 The Jets will have their fourth kicker in four weeks.
-Practice squad kicker Anders Carlson is in line to kick against the Colts after Kansas City signed Spencer Shrader to the practice squad due to Harrison Butker’s knee injury.
+Practice squad member Anders Carlson is in line to kick against the Colts after Kansas City signed Spencer Shrader off the Jets’ practice squad because of Harrison Butker’s knee injury.

 Special teams coordinator Brant Boyer, in his weekly news conference Thursday, praised the job Shrader did.
 Not long after Boyer left the room, it was reported that Kansas City was signing Shrader.